Prestige oil spill: Events

 The Prestige was a 26-year-old Greek-operated, single-hulled oil tanker, officially registered in the Bahamas, but with a Liberian-registered single-purpose corporation as the owner.

 The ship had a deadweight tonnage, or carrying capacity, of approximately 81,000 tons, a measurement that put it at the small end of the Aframax class of tankers, smaller than most carriers of crude oil but larger than most carriers of refined products.
 It was classed by the American Bureau of Shipping and insured by the London P&I Club, a shipowners' mutual known as the London Club.

-On 13 November 2002, the Prestige was carrying 77,000 metric tons of two different grades of heavy fuel oil, crude #4.
+On 13 November 2002, the Prestige was carrying 77,000 tonnes of two different grades of heavy fuel oil, crude #4.
 It encountered a winter storm off Costa da Morte, the Coast of Death, in Galicia northwestern Spain.
 The Greek captain, Apostolos Mangouras, reported a loud bang from the starboard side and as the ship began to take on water from high waves the engines shut down and he called for help from Spanish rescue workers.
 The Filipino crew was evacuated with rescue helicopters and the ship drifted within 4 mi of the Spanish coast, already leaking oil.
-A veteran captain, Serafin Diaz, was lowered onto the ship per the Spanish government's Industry Ministry, to navigate the ship off the Spanish coast northwest, and saw the gaping 50 ft hole on the starboard side.
+A veteran captain, Serafín Díaz, was lowered onto the ship per the Spanish government's Industry Ministry, to navigate the ship off the Spanish coast northwest, and saw the gaping 50 ft hole on the starboard side.
 Mangouras argued the ship should be brought into port where the leaking oil might be confined but under the threat of the Spanish navy Mangouras relented.
 After pressure from the French government, the vessel was forced to change its course and head south into Portuguese waters in order to avoid endangering France's southern coast.
 Fearing for its own shore, the Portuguese authorities ordered its navy to intercept the ailing vessel and prevent it from approaching further.
 The decision to tow the damaged tanker offshore rather than escort to a sheltered anchorage has been described as a criminal act and the reason why such a large area was polluted.

 With the French, Spanish, and Portuguese governments refusing to allow the ship to dock, and after several days of sailing and towing, it split in half on 19 November 2002.
 It sank only about 250 km from the Spanish coast, releasing over 17 e6USgal of oil into the sea.
 An earlier oil slick had already reached the coast.
 The captain of the Prestige was taken into custody, accused of not cooperating with marine salvage crews and of harming the environment.